qishuyi/Compiler/README.markdown

   ```
   e ::= ... | while e1 do e2 end
   ```
   In our language, a finished ```while``` loop evaluates to the unit value and only updates the value each time it goes inside the loop.

+## [7.0.1] - 2018-03-17
+### Added
+- Added variants (type declarations) to the language.
+User-defined types are now possible.
+Over variant types, pattern-matching is also introduced to the language.
+### Known bugs
+- After introducing pattern matching, reference tends to fail sometimes.